-Vault GSL CCS Holdings LP will be responsible for ensuring that all people listed on the distribution list below will receive the current copy of the approved QASP.
+The Project Manager will be responsible for ensuring that all people listed on the distribution list (to be created once the project commences) receive the current copy of the approved QASP.

 4. Data Generation and Acquisition (B.)

 4.1.
 Sampling Process Design (B.1.)